-The Ipswich Hospital Foundation (IHF) continues with the community to Become the Healthiest Community.
-At our annual planning meeting the Chairperson of the West Moreton Hospital and Health Service, Dr Mary Corbett; and the Chief Executive Lesley Dwyer, were invited to participate and assist us on how best we could work together.
+The Ipswich Hospital Foundation (IHF) continues to strive with the community to Become the Healthiest Community.
+The Chief Executive of the West Moreton Hospital and Health Service (WMHHS), Sue McKee, and the Chairperson of the WMHHS Board, Dr Mary Corbett, participated at our annual planning meeting assisting us on how best we could best work together.